Will Your Injury Claim Be Worth More if You Need Surgery?

 Sometimes surgery is done right after the accident to try to save the victim’s life.
 Clearly, those types are always related to the originating cause, such as a car crash.
 Other times surgery may be needed later after conservative measures have failed.
 As a general rule, the longer after the crash or injury causing event, the harder it is to prove it is related to the event.

 Contact TSR Today to See How We Can Assist You

 After an injury, it is important to get solid legal advice about your options, the value of your claim and other issues that often arise.
 You cannot count on the insurance company to take care of you, which is why you should give serious thought to calling a licensed Bloomington personal injury lawyer.

-The attorneys at TSR Injury Law have been helping injury victims since 1998 and have obtained more than $150 million in compensation for our clients.
+The attorneys at TSR Injury Law have been helping injury victims since 1998 and have obtained over $1 billion in compensation for our clients.

 TSR Injury Law.
 No upfront fees.
 Call (612) TSR-TIME.